 TCM: Did you caravan together for the entire trip?

 Charly: Heike and Heinrich are friends of ours.
 They do not own the camper, but they do have a truck.
-The Four Wheel Camper dealer here helped us with second camper, and we helped him with some nice pictures from our trip.
-Since we are back, Heike and Heinrich are seriously interested in buying a Four Wheel Camper because they enjoyed the travel, and have been surprised on how easy their truck was to convert into a motorhome.
+The Four Wheel Camper dealer here helped us with the second camper, and we helped him with some nice pictures from our trip.
+Since we are back, Heike and Heinrich are seriously interested in buying a Four Wheel Camper because they enjoyed the travel, and have been surprised at how easy their truck was to convert into a motorhome.